 Select Avatar

-Drag and drop the Add Table Column button between the FDN_Department and HireDate fields.
-Enter the following values:
+Drag Add Table Column and drop it between the FDN_Department and HireDate fields.

 Name: VerifiedPhone